ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 ```

 The version of the GDAL libraries can be determined with the command `gdalinfo --version`.
-Make sure it matches your GDAL Python bindings package or you will receive
+We'll need to ensure it matches your GDAL Python bindings package installed next
-an error related to `x86_64-linux-gnu-gcc`.
+or you will receive an error related to `x86_64-linux-gnu-gcc`.
 The next step will require a compatible installation of gdal.

 ```
 gdalinfo --version
 ```

-Run the following command where the version (e.g. `2.4.2`) is the version
+Run the following command where the version (e.g. `3.0.2`) is the version
 from the previous step, or as close to it as possible.
-For instance, if 2.4.2 was shown by `gdalinfo --version`, but unable to install
+For instance, if 3.0.2 was shown by `gdalinfo --version`, but unable to install
-in this command, try 2.4.1, and so on:
+in this command, try a newer version like 3.0.3, and so on:

 ```
-pip install --global-option=build_ext --global-option="-I/usr/include/gdal" gdal==2.4.2
+pip install --global-option=build_ext --global-option="-I/usr/include/gdal" gdal==3.0.2
 ```

 <a name="python_deps"></a> Python Dependencies